fhiso/legacy-format/serialization-redux.md

 {.note} Delimiter escaping will never be used with any of the structures documented in [ELF-DM] because all *payload*s there are either *whitespace normalized* or *linebreak normalized*.
 It is included to permit adoption of this serialization format to other date models or extensions that do not make that provision.

+{.ednote} The above leaves out the ability to replace "a b" with "a@#20@" CONC "b", but I think we can omit that safely; we can simply require long lines of spaces to exceed 255 characters.

 {.example ...} If the payload of a .`HEAD`.`NOTE` would be represented in a C-like language as `"Example:\nmulti-line notes  \n supported."`, the `NOTE` could be encoded as